brbtavares/tucano/risk/README.md

 # Tucano Risk

-> Validation and risk control layer before orders reach the venue (B3 initially).
+> Validation and risk control layer before orders reach the venue.

 ## 🎯 Role
 The **risk** crate implements checks to protect capital, ensure compliance with limits, and prevent incorrect execution.
 It acts as a filter between signal generation (strategy) and submission (execution).